Jeannette Rankin: Second congressional term

 After the vote, a crowd of reporters pursued Rankin into a cloakroom.
 There, she was forced to take refuge in a phone booth until Capitol Police arrived to escort her to her office, where she was inundated with angry telegrams and phone calls.
 One cable from her brother read, "Montana is 100 percent against you."
 A wire-service photo of Rankin sequestered in the phone booth, calling for assistance, appeared the following day in newspapers across the country.

 While her action was widely ridiculed in the press, Progressive leader William Allen White, writing in the Kansas Emporia Gazette, acknowledged her courage in taking it:

 Probably a hundred men in Congress would have liked to do what she did.
 Not one of them had the courage to do it.
 The Gazette entirely disagrees with the wisdom of her position.
 But Lord, it was a brave thing!
 And its bravery someway discounted its folly.
 When, in a hundred years from now, courage, sheer courage based upon moral indignation is celebrated in this country, the name of Jeannette Rankin, who stood firm in folly for her faith, will be written in monumental bronze– not for what she did but for the way she did it.

 Three days later, a similar war declaration against Germany and Italy came to a vote; Rankin abstained.
-With her political career effectively over, she did not run for reelection in 1942.
+Realizing she had all but ended her political career with her vote against the war resolution, she did not run for reelection in 1942.
 Asked years later if she ever regretted her action, Rankin replied, "Never.
 If you're against war, you're against war regardless of what happens.
 It's a wrong method of trying to settle a dispute."
 John F. Kennedy would write about Rankin's decisions, "Few members of Congress have ever stood more alone while being true to a higher honor and loyalty."